Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs: Findings

 To test our second hypothesis (H2: Sociolect usage by LLM leads to higher trust (H2a), higher user satisfaction (H2b), lower user frustration (H2c), a higher sense of social presence (H2d), and paired preference for the sociolect-using LLM more than the SAELM (H2e), we performed paired t-test comparisons between the relevant variables reported for SAELM and AAELM.

 For AAE speakers, the SAELM consistently was higher than the AAELM across key perception variables.
-AAE participants trusted the SAELM more than the AAELM ($d=0.19$, $p<0.05$; Table~\S\ref{tab:rq2}), found it more satisfying ($d=0.2$, $p<0.05$; Table~\S\ref{tab:rq2}), and experienced less frustration with it ($d=0.21$, $p<0.05$; Table~\S\ref{tab:rq2}).
-Interestingly, no significant difference was observed in the perceived social presence between the two agents ($d=-0.05$, $p>0.1$; Table~\S\ref{tab:rq2}).
+AAE participants trusted the SAELM more than the AAELM ($d=0.19$, $p<0.05$; Table~\ref{tab:rq2}), found it more satisfying ($d=0.2$, $p<0.05$; Table~\ref{tab:rq2}), and experienced less frustration with it ($d=0.21$, $p<0.05$; Table~\ref{tab:rq2}).
+Interestingly, no significant difference was observed in the perceived social presence between the two agents ($d=-0.05$, $p>0.1$; Table~\ref{tab:rq2}).

-Unlike AAE participants, Queer slang participants did not demonstrate a significant difference in trust between the Queer slang agent and the SAELM ($d=-0.03$, $p>0.1$; Table~\S\ref{tab:rq2}).
-However, Queer slang participants did perceive significantly greater social presence in the Queer slang agent compared to the SAELM ($d=-0.23$, $p<0.05$; Table~\S\ref{tab:rq2}).
-Despite this, satisfaction levels were similar between the two agents ($d=0.07$, $p>0.1$; Table~\S\ref{tab:rq2}), and participants found the SAELM significantly less frustrating than the Queer slang agent ($d=0.245$, $p<0.05$; Table~\S\ref{tab:rq2}).
+Unlike AAE participants, Queer slang participants did not demonstrate a significant difference in trust between the QSLM and the SAELM ($d=-0.03$, $p>0.1$; Table~\ref{tab:rq2}).
+However, Queer slang participants did perceive significantly greater social presence in the QSLM compared to the SAELM ($d=-0.23$, $p<0.05$; Table~\ref{tab:rq2}).
+Despite this, satisfaction levels were similar between the two agents ($d=0.07$, $p>0.1$; Table~\ref{tab:rq2}), and participants found the SAELM significantly less frustrating than the QSLM ($d=0.245$, $p<0.05$; Table~\ref{tab:rq2}).

-Examining pairwise perception, we find that AAE participants demonstrated a clear preference for one agent over the other ($d=0.44$, $p<0.05$; Fig.~\ref{fig:aaebar}, Table~\S\ref{tab:rq2preferredreliance}).
-In contrast, Queer slang participants showed no significant preference between the two agents ($d=0.009$, $p>0.1$; Fig.~\ref{fig:queerbar}, Table~\S\ref{tab:rq2preferredreliance}).
+Examining pairwise perception, we find that AAE participants demonstrated a clear preference for one agent over the other ($d=0.44$, $p<0.05$; Fig.~\ref{fig:aaebar}, Table~\ref{tab:rq2preferredreliance}).
+In contrast, Queer slang participants showed no significant preference between the two agents ($d=0.009$, $p>0.1$; Fig.~\ref{fig:queerbar}, Table~\ref{tab:rq2preferredreliance}).